CA-MERN/MERN-Part-A-Docs/README.md

 * As a full-time worker and novice chef...
     * I would like to view times on recipes when deciding what to try to cook.
     * I would like a simple interface without confusing options.
-    * I would like the app to remember my items so I do not need to reenter staples.
+    * I would like the app to remember my items so I do not need to repeatedly enter staples.
     * I would like to see how many ingredients are missing when selecting a recipe.

 ##### Eliza